theocrithary/Laravel_AWS_ElasticBeanstalk/README.md

 #### 7) Create an EBS environment options file
 - Create a new file in the .elasticbeanstalk directory of your project with the following name; <i>optionsettings.environment-name</i>
-- Add the following code the options file;
+- Add the following code to the file;
 ```
 [aws:autoscaling:asg]
 Custom Availability Zones=us-west-2a (use the same AZ as used for the MySQL RDS instance deployed earlier)